DURHAM FOOD HUBBuilding a Food Heritage for the Future

 Locally made produce makes a massive contribution to County Durham’s economy, however there is still a barrier to market for many food producers.

-From an artisan baker to an ice cream dessert company, to a dairy which produces things like butter and yoghurt and a specialist sausage producer, the chosen companies will be given help to get their products into supermarkets, accommodation providers and cafes and restaurants across County Durham.
+The producers were given help to get their products into supermarkets, accommodation providers and cafes and restaurants across County Durham.

-DURHAM FOOD HUB MENU
+DURHAM FOOD HUB PROJECTS

-DURHAM FOOD HUB NEWS
+DURHAM FOOD HUB ARCHIVE